KU-Blockchain-Institute/.github/profile/README.md

 ## Research

-The University of Kanas Blockchain Institute provides a platform for researchers, both faculty and student-led, to collaborate, publish work, mentor students, and educate curious minds.
+The University of Kanas Blockchain Institute provides a platform for researchers, both faculty and student-led, to collaborate with, mentor, and educate curious minds.
 Contact our team at the Membership page if you would like to learn more about the resources and support our team can provide for blockchain related research projects.

 ## Education

 Our education initiative is designed to prepare students for the industries of tomorrow.
 We strive to create one of the best blockchain talent pools in academia.
-We host meetups, conferences, speakers, and ad hoc educational sessions to illustrate the future of industry and academia.
+We host speakers and educational sessions to prepare students for the future of industry and academia.

 ## Development